NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 #### Current version ####

-All current releases are available on the [*Releases*](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository.
-Certain legacy releases are also available here.
+All current releases and certain legacy releases are available on the [*Releases*](https://github.com/NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/releases) page of this repository.

 #### Legacy versions ####